Liberal Studies Program > About >

 Seminar on Multiculturalism in the U.S. (LSP 200)

+Students are required to take an approved Liberal Studies course that addresses some dimension of multiculturalism in the context of the United States.
 Multiculturalism encompasses various dimensions of identity, including but not limited to issues of race and ethnicity, class, gender, language, religion, sexual orientation, disability as well as nationality.
 These issues and their interrelationships regarding the experiences of individuals and groups are the foci of the seminars.
 In addition, courses generally include the examination of the history of multiculturalism.
+Students are asked to develop a critical perspective about the meaning of multiculturalism and provide an understanding of the historical and/or contemporary manifestations of inequality.
 The seminars examine the contributions of at least three cultural/and or ethnic groups to the ongoing development of the American experience and American society and culture.
 Examples of course titles include: Multicultural Literacy and the American Autobiography; Multiculturalism in the U.S.: Latino Perspectives; History of U.S. Women to 1860; Diversity in the Workplace; and The American Religious Experience.

 The experiential learning requirement engages students in the first-hand discovery of knowledge through observation and participation in activities in an unpredictable setting, usually (but not exclusively) off-campus.
 Students are asked to reflect on what they have learned about themselves, others, and a larger social context given the connection between course content and their experience.
 To do this, they may have contact with a community, an international setting, a workforce environment, or take on a role in the classroom or laboratory that is substantively different than that of student, such as model the professional behavior of a researcher or teacher.

-These types of courses will fulfill the experiential learning requirement: internship, study abroad; community-based service-learning (CbSL), and academic practicum.
+The following types of courses will fulfill the experiential learning requirement: